 It’s a reality that still surprises her.

-Farach Rojo is part of the inaugural cohort of 16 students selected for the Clark Scholars Program at the School of Engineering and Applied Science.
-Funded in 2017 by a $15 million gift from the A. James and Alice B. Clark Foundation, the endowment provides financial aid and educational opportunities to students traditionally underrepresented in engineering.
+Farach Rojo is part of the inaugural cohort of 16 students selected for the A. James Clark Scholars Program at the School of Engineering and Applied Science.
+Funded in 2017 by a $15 million investment from the A. James & Alice B. Clark Foundation, the endowment provides financial aid and educational opportunities to students traditionally underrepresented in engineering.
 The gift qualified for a match through the University’s Bicentennial Scholars Fund, bringing the total for the Clark Scholars Program to $30 million.

 To be accepted into the prestigious program, students must demonstrate academic excellence and financial need, as well as a commitment to the program’s foundational aspects of business, service, and leadership.
 Fortunately, Farach Rojo’s background made her a strong candidate.